-Watching the responses arrive on Tumblr and forums there are some people who love it, and though they seem to be in the minority I don’t mean to minimize their experience.
+Watching the responses arrive on Tumblr and forums there were some people who loved it, and though they seem to be in the minority I don’t mean to minimize their experience.
 Episode five of Life Is Strange is subtitled “Polarized”, which suggests the developers knew they had something that would divide people.

 Here’s what happens: Max Caulfield, teenage photography student, time wizard, and fan of pleasant jangling indie guitar music, realizes that using her ability to rewind time to save her best friend/love of her life Chloe Price all the way back in episode one has had unexpected knock-on effects.
 Namely it’s caused a tornado to appear somehow and threaten to destroy their hometown of Arcadia Bay.
 Max has to choose between using her power one last time to go back to the moment of Chloe’s death and let her die, or kiss the town and possibly everybody in it goodbye.

 Here’s why that’s rubbish.

 It’s predictable.
 Since day one our Life Is Strange bingo cards had 'go back in time and let Chloe die' on them, but the developers at Dontnod used the episodic structure of their game to mess with our expectations enough, through shocking twists and powerful cliffhangers, that doing the obvious boring thing seemed less and less likely.
 Fans also predicted that someone would namedrop the title of the game at some point and on two occasions in Polarized they almost do.
 “Life is... weird,” says Max, while Chloe says “Life is... so unfair.”
 They’ve been toying with our expectations so much that playing right into them is even more of a letdown than it would normally be.